HoaxHoax-oops/HoaxHoax-oops/README.md

 <p>
   <h1 align="center"><b>Hello there, I'm Grey 👋</b></h1>.
 </p>
 I am originally a physicist who lives in VietNam.
 However, I get hooked by Data and Back-end program which really push my intelligence into limitation.
-That's why I decided to change my major to become a Software Engineer in the future.
+That's why I decided to change my major to become a Data Engineer in the future.

 - 🔭 I’m currently working as a PCB designer.
 - 🌱 I’m currently learning Java and SQL.